JacobColbyTanner/find-synchronous-events/README.md

 Included with this code is example data that can be used to demo the code.
 (The example data provided here was also used as our replication dataset in the paper referenced below)

+If you use this code in your paper, please cite:
 Tanner, J. C., Faskowitz, J., Byrge, L., Kennedy, D., Sporns, O., & Betzel, R. (2022).
 Synchronous high-amplitude co-fluctuations of functional brain networks during movie-watching. bioRxiv.

 See below for a video of movie-stimuli and subject event synchronization, as well as the mean cofluctuation patterns (across subjects) at each frame: